Brazilian Jiu-Jitsu

 | Sun | No class |

-All classes take place at Benchmark Gym, 4 Cofton Road, Marsh Barton, Exeter EX2 8QW
+All classes take place at Hard Knocks Amateur Boxing Club, Unit 4 Cofton Road, Marsh Barton, Exeter EX2 8QW

 Luke Costello

-Multi-time European Champion, Abu Dhabi World Pro Champion, and ADCC veteran.
+IBJJF World Champion, 4x European Champion, Abu Dhabi World Pro Champion, and ADCC World Championship competitor.
 Black belt under Braulio Estima.
 Luke has competed at the highest levels of the sport and brings that depth of knowledge to every class.

 Do I need any experience to start?